 LFB is a registered bank regulated by the Autorité de Contrôle Prudentiel et de Résolution ("ACPR").
 It is engaged primarily in commercial and private banking services for clients and funds managed by Lazard Frères Gestion SAS ("LFG") and other clients, investment banking activities, including participation in underwritten offerings of securities in France, and asset-liability management.

-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED) (dollars in thousands, unless otherwise noted)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED)

+(dollars in thousands, except for per share data, unless otherwise noted)

 Basis of Presentation